lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     in the first author's (LWJ) PhD thesis {{link}}.
-As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the proposed DNL mechanism remained clearly associated and was had a strong contribution to association with diabetes pathogenesis compared to other fatty acids/compositions.
+As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the proposed DNL mechanism remained clearly associated and had a strong contribution to association with diabetes pathogenesis compared to other fatty acids/compositions.
     A short aside, these currently unpublished findings do not invalidate or undermine the previous work.
 The combined analysis uses a powerful